Principal Psychologist – Engage 1 on 1 Psychology

 Mathew Gaynor (Northcote & Doctors of Ivanhoe)

 Mathew is a psychologist with a wealth of health related knowledge obtained in his previous careers as a paramedic and in physical education.
-Mathew has experience working with children, adolescents and adults on a diverse range of problems, including depression, chronic pain, anxiety, post-traumatic stress and mood disorders.
+Mathew has experience working with adolescents and adults on a diverse range of problems, including depression, chronic pain, anxiety, post-traumatic stress and mood disorders.

 With a specific interest in health psychology, Mathew also has valuable skills and experience with weight management strategies, obesity, eating disorders and sleep problems.
 Mathew follows the principles of positive psychology and uses such specific evidence based techniques as cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), dialectical behavioural therapy (DBT) and solution focused therapies.